K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 ["**Third Party Research Policy**" means the policy of the Manager relating to the use of third party research as required by the AMF Rules and as amended by the Manager from time to time];

-"**Trigger Event**" means any change of law, in interpretation on the basis of case law accepted by HMRC, or in the practice of HMRC, in each case which results, in the Manager’s reasonable opinion, in a change in the requirement to charge VAT on the services, whether in the past or in future;
+"**Trigger Event**" means any change in applicable tax law, interpretation of tax law by Canadian courts, or in the administrative practice of the Canada Revenue Agency (CRA) or any successor body, which, in the Manager’s reasonable opinion, results in a change in the requirement to charge sales taxes (including GST, HST, QST or similar taxes) on the services, whether retrospectively or prospectively.

-"**UK**" means the United Kingdom;

-"**UK EMIR**" means Regulation (EU) No 648/2012 on OTC derivatives, central counterparties and Trade Repositories as amended from time to time and transposed into the laws of the UK pursuant to the European Union (Withdrawal) Act 2018 and the European Union (Withdrawal Agreement) Act 2020;

-"**UK MiFIR**" means Regulation (EU) No 600/2014 on markets in financial instruments as amended from time to time and transposed into the laws of the UK pursuant to the European Union (Withdrawal) Act 2018 and the European Union (Withdrawal Agreement) Act 2020;

-"**UK SFTR**" means Regulation (EU) No 2015/2365 on transparency of securities financing transactions and of reuse and amending Regulation (EU) No 648/2012, as amended from time to time and transposed into the laws of the UK pursuant to the European Union (Withdrawal) Act 2018 and the European Union (Withdrawal Agreement) Act 2020;

 "**VAT**" means value added tax as provided for in the Value Added Tax Act 1994 and any other tax of a similar nature [; and